Notlord69/urdf_validator/README.md

 ### `[STABILITY]`

-Available for wheeled robots.
-Uses a 3-pass wheel contact detection:
+Available for wheeled robots by default.
+Contact point detection runs three passes in priority order:

 1. Links named `*wheel*`
-2. Cylindrical links with radius/length > 0.3 (geometry fallback)
+2. Cylindrical links with a wheel-like radius-to-length ratio (r/L > 0.3)
 3. Links named `*caster*` with cylinder or sphere geometry

+Use `--contact-links` to supply contact link names directly and bypass this heuristic entirely — required for legged robots and any configuration where link naming does not follow these conventions.

 Reports signed margin in mm (positive = stable, negative = tipping), tip direction, COM height ratio, and tipping angle.